cao-awa/Cason/README.md

 # Cason

-**Cason** is a lightweight, high-performance JSON/JSON5 parsing library for Kotlin with expressive DSL.
+**Cason** is a lightweight, high-performance, type safe JSON/JSON5 parsing library for Kotlin with expressive DSL.

 ## Features